manpreet171/Vendor-master-app/Phase3/docs/User_Manual_Operators.md

 ### End-to-End Process Overview

 ```
-USER → SYSTEM (Cron) → YOU (Operator) → VENDOR → COMPLETION
+USER → SYSTEM (Cron) → YOU (Operator) → OPERATION → VENDOR → COMPLETION
-│       │               │                │         │
+│       │               │                │           │         │
-│       │               │                │         └─ Items delivered
+│       │               │                │           │         └─ Items delivered
-│       │               │                └─ Order placed & shipped
+│       │               │                │           └─ Order placed & shipped
+│       │               │                └─ Final approval
-│       │               └─ Review, approve, order
+│       │               └─ Review bundles
 │       └─ Auto-bundle (2x/week)
-└─ Submit request
+└─ Submit request (with notes & dates)
 ```

 **Your Role:** You are the bridge between user requests and vendor fulfillment.
+You review bundles and send them to Operation Team for final approval.

 ---